slarmoo/.github/profile/javascript/scope/scope.md

 // OUTPUT: object
 ```

-Arrow functions are a bit different because they inherit the this pointer of their creation context.
-So if we change our previous example to return an arrow function, then this pointer at the time of creation will be globalThis.
+Arrow functions are a bit different because they inherit the `this` pointer of their creation context.
+So if we change our previous example to return an arrow function, then the `this` pointer at the time of creation will be globalThis.

 ```js
 globalThis.x = 'global';